 Applications for Round 20 (R20) are now closed

-Applications for grants for exploration drilling to be undertaken in 2018-19 were open between 23rd February 2018 and 5pm WST, 6th April 2018.
+Applications for grants for exploration drilling to be undertaken in 2019 are open between 24th August 2018 and 5pm WST, 5th October 2018.

 Co-funding in all application categories is up to 50 per cent of direct drilling costs, capped at: